Subscribe to Modern Selling on the app of your choice!

 When it comes to new sales leaders, I wanted to know from Andrew’s perspective what he sees are the most critical things to do to drive sales.

-Here at Vengreso, all of our sales leaders play an integral role in understanding our buyer personas, and partnering with marketing – really immersing themselves in as many aspects of the business so they’re clear on the entire buyer journey.
+Here at Vengreso, all of our sales leaders play an integral role in psychographic segmentation, and partnering with marketing – really immersing themselves in as many aspects of the business so they’re clear on the entire buyer journey.

 According to Andrew, studying the buyer is THE most important thing that B2B sales leaders should be doing, but often overlooked, “I think with new sales leaders there tends to be misalignment because they put forth sales strategies without thinking through the buyer personas.
 I would go to my top five customers and just talk to them.
 Understand how they’re using the product, and why they selected your company – just get clear on what value it was and what they see in your company.
 Then use that intel to improve how you sell to other similar-sized companies.”